vrebello/vrebello.github.io/_pages/about.md

     <p>Niterói, RJ, Brazil.
 CEP: 24210-346</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am an Associate Professor at the [Institute of Computation](http://www.ic.uff.br) of the Universidade Federal Fluminense in Niterói, Brazil.
+I am an Associate Professor at the [Institute of Computation](https://www.ic.uff.br) of the [Fluminense Federal University](https://www.uff.br) in Niterói, Brazil.

 I lead the Smart Cloud and Grid Computing Laboratory whose research interests include autonomic computing, grid and cloud computing, parallel computing and scheduling, high performance computing applications, IoT, security and identity management.